Last updated on July 31, 2025

 Best Mythic Packs

-Here I’ll consider only Standard legal sets at the moment, with an honorable mention.
+Here I consider Standard-legal sets primarily.
 Here are my nominees for best mythic packs:

-The first thing to note is that, right now, Wilds of Eldraine contributes to the golden pack progression, so there’s extra incentive to get these packs.
-The other is the mythics you can get.
-Beseech the Mirror and Ashiok, Wicked Manipulator are nice cards that see play in some decks, while Virtue of Loyalty and Virtue of Persistence offer good benefits early and late.
+The Wilds of Eldraine are home to Beseech the Mirror and Ashiok, Wicked Manipulator which are nice cards that see play in some decks, while Virtue of Loyalty and Virtue of Persistence offer good benefits early and late.
 Blossoming Tortoise offers value in ramp decks, while Agatha's Soul Cauldron can lead you to crazy graveyard builds.
-Not to mention the other mythics that haven’t had time to shine yet.

-March of the Machine is number one because you’ll get a lot of playable mythics, from the legendary Praetor cycle to planeswalkers and battles.
-Best mythics from the set are Sheoldred, Elesh Norn, Chandra, Hope's Beacon, Wrenn and Realmbreaker, Monastery Mentor, Urabrask and Invasion of Tarkir.
+March of the Machine is a high pick because you’ll get a lot of eternally playable mythics, from the legendary praetor cycle to planeswalkers and battles.
+Best mythics for Arena from the set are Sheoldred, Elesh Norn, Chandra, Hope's Beacon, Wrenn and Realmbreaker, Monastery Mentor, Urabrask and Invasion of Tarkir.
 But even then, cards like Invasion of New Phyrexia, Archangel Elspeth, and Zurgo and Ojutai see play here and there, and the overall power level of the set is quite high.

 Best Standard Packs

-Considering all Standard legal sets, here are my nominees for best standard packs
+Considering primarily Standard-legal sets, here are my nominees for best standard packs:

-Following my previous logic, it’s very tempting to buy packs from previous sets in the hopes that we get the card we need.
-But with each Wilds of Eldraine pack, we’ll also get 1/10 of a golden pack, which can offer us six rares.
-These packs also have lots of goodies, including the creaturelands, nice faeries, adventure spells and more.
-I’d start getting Wilds of Eldraine packs until I have plenty of the rares from the set, and then go to the other ones in this list.
+Each Wilds of Eldraine pack, can have also have lots of goodies, including the creature lands, powerful faeries, multicolored adventure cards, and more.
+I go for Wilds of Eldraine packs until I have plenty of the rares from the set, and then go to the other ones in this list.

 Wrap Up